Niklas Rindtorff, MD

 Cycle-0: An Inversion-based Cyclic Peptide Generator

 Cyclic peptides (ca. 150 heavy atoms) sit between small molecules (ca. 15 heavy atoms) and proteins (ca. 1500+ heavy atoms) in medicinal chemical space.
 Given their size and composability they are tractable molecules for both physical simulations, and generative modeling approaches.
 Recently, model-inversion based generative design methods, such as Bindcraft, have enabled the design of high-affinity protein-based binders.
 Can a similar approach be used to design cyclic peptides, and does the smaller size of these binders allow us to perform higher fidelity simulations of their binding properties in-silico, thus improving the design proccess?
-In this project, I am developing Cycle0, an inversion based design approach for cyclic peptides which outperforms current diffusion-based generative modelling methods in in-silico designability metrics.
+In this project, I developed Cycle0, an inversion based design approach for cyclic peptides which outperformed current diffusion-based generative modelling methods in in-silico designability metrics.

 The drug-induced phenotypic landscape of colorectal cancer organoids